jeftegoes/AwsOverview/Compute/Amazon ASG.md

 - When you set the `WillReplace` parameter, remember to specify a matching CreationPolicy.
   - If the minimum number of instances (specified by the `MinSuccessfulInstancesPercent` property) doesn't signal success within the Timeout period (specified in the CreationPolicy policy), the replacement update fails, and AWS CloudFormation rolls back to the old Auto Scaling group.

-# 16. ASG and EC2 Impaired status
+# 18. ASG and EC2 Impaired status

 - Amazon EC2 Auto Scaling does not immediately terminate instances with an **Impaired status**.
 - Instead, Amazon EC2 Auto Scaling waits a few minutes for the instance to recover.
 - Amazon EC2 Auto Scaling might also delay or not terminate instances that fail to report data for status checks.
 - This usually happens when there is insufficient data for the status check metrics in Amazon CloudWatch.

+# 19. EC2 Auto Scaling and ELB Health Checks

+- By default, **Amazon EC2 Auto Scaling uses EC2 health checks**, not ELB health checks.
+- This means it **won’t terminate instances** that fail **ELB health checks** unless configured otherwise.
+- If an instance appears `OutOfService` in the ELB console but **Healthy** in the Auto Scaling console, check the group's **health check type**.
+- To ensure Auto Scaling responds to ELB failures, set the health check type to **ELB**.

-# 17. Scaling Based on Amazon SQS
+# 20. Scaling Based on Amazon SQS

 ![Scaling Based on Amazon SQS](/Images/Compute/AmazonEC2ASGScalingBasedSQS.png)

-# 18. Health Checks
+# 21. Health Check Grace Period

-- Amazon EC2 Auto Scaling continuously monitors instance health using EC2 health checks.
-- If an instance is terminated or becomes impaired, Auto Scaling automatically replaces it to maintain the desired capacity.
+- **Amazon EC2 Auto Scaling** waits for the **health check grace period** to expire before terminating an instance.
+- This applies even if the instance fails **EC2 status checks** or **ELB health checks**.
+- The grace period allows the instance time to **initialize and become healthy** before being evaluated for termination.